August 15, 2024, 3:45 pm | Read time: 10 minutes

 3. Spiaggia di Tropea – Calabria

 Those lying on the beach of Tropea at the tip of Italy’s boot enjoy what is probably the most beautiful beach setting in the country: a peninsula with the small church of Santa Maria dell’Isola perched on it.
 In clear weather, the view even extends to the volcanic island of Stromboli and the other Aeolian Islands.
-For us, definitely one of the most beautiful beaches in Italy!
-Tropea is worth a visit not only because of its dreamy beach but also because of its well-preserved old town.
-Here you will find many small shops, cafes, bars, and restaurants.
-Directly on the beach, there are several campsites with private beach access, including Camping Marina Dell I’sola and Camping Marina del Convento.
+For us, it’s definitely one of Italy’s most beautiful beaches!
+Tropea is worth a visit not only for its stunning beach but also for its well-preserved old town.
+Here you’ll find many small shops, cafes, bars, and restaurants.
+Right on the beach, there are several campsites with private beach access, including Camping Marina Dell I’sola and Camping Marina del Convento.
 Our tip: The best ice cream in town is at Gelateria Mimmo, and the most delicious Italian cuisine is at Restaurant La Lamia.

 Also interesting: The Pontine Coast – a hidden gem in Italy